isaacnmm/pestpolicy-hugo2XX/content/posts/prevent-paint-overspray/index.md

 ###  Step 8: Create a Spray Booth

 Though a spray booth may seem cumbersome, especially for small surfaces or items, it guarantees you maximum overspray elimination.
 For parts and bodies like vehicles and big boxes, the spray booth delivers a quality finish and minimizes excess spray actions since the paint spray time is regulated.
-More so, a pray booth reduces running cost in the long
-- run when spraying a particular item like spare parts, or line production.
+More so, a pray booth reduces running cost in the long-run when spraying a particular item like spare parts, or line production.

 ###  Step 9: Increase Electrostatic Charge rate